MaxFfsd/MaxFfsd/README.md

 - 👀 I’m interested in get a job in a couple years
 - 🌱 I’m currently learning the basics of development
 - 💞️ I’m looking to collaborate on a company in the future
-- 📫 How to reach me: Idk if is possible by Github so my Reddit is futurefsdv
+- 📫 How to reach me: Idk if is possible by Github so my Reddit is "futurefsdv"
 - 😄 Pronouns: Max/ffsd
 - ⚡ Fun fact: Almost nobody expect something huge from me, but I do.